leonp/leonp.github.io/blog/web/_posts/2016-02-28-5-day-sprint-clear-left-self-service.md

 subject: Design in libraries
 excerpt: We're building our own self-service software.
 The first stage was organising a five day design sprint with design agency Clear Left.
 Here's what we did and what we got from the week.
 cache: true
+img: first-wall-poster.jpg
+alt: A large poster of a plan on a wall
 ---

 Last week we spent 5 days with digital agency [Clear Left](http://clearleft.com/) exploring how we might develop new self-service machine software for libraries.